-Flexography (often abbreviated to flexo) is a form of printing process which utilizes a flexible relief plate.
-Which can be used for printing on almost any type of substrate, including plastic, metallic films, paper stock and Labels.
-It is widely used for printing on the non-porous substrates required for various types of food packaging (it is also well suited for printing large areas of solid color).
+Flexography (abbreviated as Flexo) is a printing process which utilizes a bendable relief plate.
+It is suitable for printing on a variety of different materials: foil, acetate film, and other materials used in packaging labels.
+Typical products that can use Flexography Printing include: shopping bags, packaged food items, and self-adhesive labels.
+It is widely used for printing on non-porous substrates required for various types of food packaging and it is well suited for printing large areas of solid colour.

 Flexography Printing uses water based inks rather than oil based inks, thus allowing a wider range of printing options that can be used for your printing requirements.
 This type of printing enables faster drying time, faster production, and results in a lower costs.
 For maximum efficiency, the Flexo presses produce large rolls of material that are then slit down to their finished size on a slitting machine.

 A Flexography printing press can go as fast as 600 meters per minute.

 Fun Facts of how fast that really is: